Our VOTES Matter

 Election authorities may establish curbside voting for individuals to cast a ballot on Election Day.
 At least two election judges, from opposite parties, are to be designated per vehicle, and the voter must have the option to mark the Ballot without interference from the election judges.

-Central Vote Center on Election Day
+In-Person Voting on Election Day

 Click for Election Day Voting Locations